paulodiovani/blog.diovani.com/technology/_posts/2017-07-06-improve-linux-memory-usage.md

 ### Caching to SSD

-If you have a big SSH device (at least `64G`) you may use it as a cache device for a slower disk.
+If you have a big SSD device (at least `64G`) you may use it as a cache device for a slower disk.

 There are two common options for that [Bcache](https://bcache.evilpiepirate.org/) and [Flashcache](https://github.com/facebookarchive/flashcache).
 You should decide of which one to use as they are not compatible and will both significantly increase disk IO.
 But there are caveats.